roland-eklund/portfolio/Basic C projects/README.md

 Data for each thread is collected in a struct, which in turn is monitored by a separate monitor thread.

 With this "program" I'm able to run 1000 threads while monitoring shared resources.
+By adding structs and a monitor thread the difficulty of the standard challenge increased with me not just having to account for deadlocks but also race conditions.
 The program initally sets a few parameters that easily can be changed.

 ```c
  #define NUM_PHILOSOPHERS 1000 // Sets the number of threads you want to run
  #define ROUNDS 800            // Each thread runs for N rounds